Is Healdsburg Dog Friendly?

 As for dog friendly wineries, there are 34 located close to Healdsburg.
-They include: Lambert Bridge, Alexander Valley, Armida, Bacigalupi, Bella Vineyards, Cast Wines, Chateau Diana, DeLorimier Winery, Dutcher Crossing, F. Teldeschi, Foley, Fritz, Landmark, Martorana, Matrix Winery, Mazzocco Sonoma, Medlock Ames, Merriam Vineyards, Michel-Schlumberger, Mill Creek, Moshin Vineyards, Porter Creek, Quivira, Reeve, Rochioli, Rodney Strong, Starlite, Stonestreet, Stuhlmuller, Thomas George Estate, Trione, Truett Hurst, Unti, and ZO Wines.
+They include: Lambert Bridge Winery, Alexander Valley, Armida, Bacigalupi, Bella Vineyards, Cast Wines, Chateau Diana, DeLorimier Winery, Dutcher Crossing, F. Teldeschi, Foley, Fritz, Landmark, Martorana, Matrix Winery, Mazzocco Sonoma, Medlock Ames, Merriam Vineyards, Michel-Schlumberger, Mill Creek, Moshin Vineyards, Porter Creek, Quivira, Reeve, Rochioli, Rodney Strong, Starlite, Stonestreet, Stuhlmuller, Thomas George Estate, Trione, Truett Hurst, Unti, and ZO Wines.

-Each of these wineries has a unique feel, ambience, selection of wines and amenities.
+Each of these family wineries has a unique feel, ambience, selection of wines and amenities.
 To learn more about each of these wineries, simply go to our Wineries page and then our Maps page to find where they’re located.
 Here you’ll find a map of downtown Healdsburg wineries and tasting rooms.

 Dog Friendly Restaurants

 Most of Healdsburg’s restaurants allow for service animals.
 However, some of our restaurants are extremely Fido friendly and have staff who love having happy, carefree critters to love-up and brighten their day.
-Most of these dog friendly restaurants have patio space available to facilitate their new furry friend’s visit.
+Most of these dog friendly restaurants have patio space or outdoor seating available to facilitate their new furry friend’s visit.
 A few even allow your pet indoors.

 Here are two restaurants where you may be allowed to bring your pooch indoors, which is good to know, especially when it’s raining.
 The Wurst Restaurant regularly allows dogs indoors, and El Farolito may allow pups indoors as long as your table is by the door and the number of patrons is low (probably best to visit them with a pup during off-hours).

 There are eight other restaurants with patio seating available which can easily accommodate your accompanying pet.
 Five of these restaurants have heated patios, including The Brass Rabbit, Willie’s Seafood & Raw Bar, Bravas Bar de Tapas, Healdsburg Bar & Grill and 8 Dragons Restaurant.
 The following establishments have non-heated patios where pups can join you: Spoonbar, Agave Mexican Restaurant and Giorgio’s Italian Restaurant (Healdsburg’s oldest restaurant).